michealmehlape/RaceDay-System/README.md

 it, and an organiser can help run more than one event), in addition to each event's single primary `OrganiserID`.

-`Users.ProfilePictureUrl` and `Events.BannerImageUrl` are included now so that Part 3 (Azure Blob Storage integration) doesn't require a schema change later — these columns simply hold the blob URL returned after an upload, and stay `NULL` until Part 3 is built.

-## Running the SQL script

-1. Open SQL Server Management Studio (SSMS) and connect to your instance.
-2. Open `docs/raceday_schema.sql`.
-3. Execute the script (F5).
-It drops and recreates `RaceDayDB`, creates all tables with their constraints, and seeds sample data (2 organisers, 2 participants, 3 events, categories per event, and sample enrolments).
-4. The final `SELECT` statement in the script returns row counts per table as a quick sanity check.

 ## CI/CD